-- May not add up to 100% due to rounding. - Development Statistics reflect 3.20 hectares± to be dedicated as cash-in-lieu based on fair market value and an additional 0.96 hectares± to be dedicated in land or as cash-in-lieu. - Overall, there will be 81 dwelling units per net residential hectare in Midtown, MDP Policy 4.11 requires 30 dwelling units per net residential hectare with a minimum of 30% medium and/or high density residential. - Of the 769 units, 100% is medium and high density residential.
+May not add up to 100% due to rounding.

+- Development Statistics reflect 3.20 hectares± to be dedicated as cash-in-lieu based on fair market value and and additional 0.96 hectares-hectares± to be dedicated in land or as cash-in-lieu. - Overall, there will be 81 dwelling units per net residential hectare in Midtown, MDP Policy 4.11 requires 30 dwelling units per net residential hectare with a minimum of 30% medium and/or high density residential.
-Part 3 Land Use Concept

-- Residential breakdown consists of:

-- 40 du/ha for Area A;

-- 60 du/ha for Area B;
+Of the 904769 units, 100% is medium and high density residential.

+- The residential numbers projected by the developer are lower than the district maximum densities of the anticipated Land Use Districts.
+As such servicing capacity and allowable densities will be determined at the time of subdivision approval. - Residential breakdown consists of:
-- 186 du/ha for Area C; and 0

-- 111 du/ha for 151 Riel Drive.
+- 60-4540 du/ha for mixed-useArea A; 88-60 du/ha for medium density residentialArea B-; and 410-186137 du/ha for medium/high densityArea C-; and- - o 111 du/nrha for 151 Riel Drive.

-- Of the net residential hectare, 20%± may be used for private roadways as internal circulation

-- Expected population per residential unit based on St. Albert's 2018 Census is:

-- 2.17 persons per medium density dwelling unit; 1.73 persons per medium/high dwelling unit; and
+Of the net residential hectare, 20%9.99 ha± are for mixed use, medium and/or high density residential.may be used for private roadways as internal circulation - 100% of the units are medium and/or high density residential. - Mixed-use has been placed under the residential heading to capture the residential units.
+Of the 3.7 ha site, - Expected population per residential unit based on St. Albert's 2014 2018 Census is: - 2.14-17 persons per medium density dwelling unit; and 1.77-73 persons per medium/high dwelling unit; and

-^{1.50} persons per supportive housing unit.
-Supportive Housing is not included in the dwelling unit count, because the units do not have full kitchens.
-Population statistics include supportive housing.
+- 1.50 persons per supportive housing unit. - Supportive Housing is not included in the dwelling unit count, because the units do not have full kitchens, - Population statistics include supportive housing.